Frequently Asked Questions

 You need to first distinguish between a dog eating normally and a dog that is a dangerous gulper.
-To do that you need to understand the mechanics of how a dog eats.
-Unlike humans, dogs do not have the ability to move their jaws laterally.
-This means they are not designed to chew their food.
-Their teeth are used to crush and slice food into a manageable size for swallowing.
-Don’t expect your dog to chew a chicken neck until it is broken into small pieces before swallowing.
+To do that, you need to understand the mechanics of how a dog eats.
+Unlike humans, dogs cannot move their jaws laterally and can not chew their food like a person.
+Canine teeth are used for crushing and slicing food into a manageable size for swallowing.
+Don’t expect your dog to chew a chicken neck until it is broken down into small pieces.
 Depending on the size of your dog, many will swallow a chicken neck whole or crunch it once before swallowing.
 This is normal.
-If, on the other hand, your dog trys to swallow a large piece such as a beef tail without chewing, this is not normal.
+If, on the other hand, your dog tries to swallow a large piece such as a beef neck bone without chewing, this is not normal.

 Unless your dog has a special medical requirement, we recommend that adult dogs are fed once per day.
 The empty canine stomach is like an accordion containing many folds.
 Within these folds are glands that assist with proper digestion.
 It is only when a dog has taken on a substantial meal that the stomach is stretched and the glands exposed and activated.

-You can either vary your dog’s meal time or stick to a schedule.
-If you consistently feed your pet at the same time everyday, he or she will become conditioned to eat at that time.
+You can either vary your dog’s mealtime or stick to a schedule.
+If you consistently feed your pet at the same time every day, he or she will become conditioned to eat at that time.
 Your dog will produce strong digestive juices based on the time of day rather than having a reaction to the meal being prepared.
 The digestive juices are very strong chemicals designed to break down organic tissue.
 If the food is late, dogs will rid themselves of the acid by vomiting, which is very unpleasant for your pet.
 If you choose to feed on a schedule, ensure you are consistent.

 If you vary the feeding schedule, your pet will produce digestive juices based on seeing you prepare the food, rather than the time of day.
 Many pet owners find it more convenient not to have their dog on a feeding schedule.

-The proper balance of calcium and phosphorous can be a difficult to determine when feeding a kibble product.
-Kibble manufactures try to insure the ratio is correct through chemical analysis, but it may be in a form that is impossible or difficult for the dog to digest (e.g., limestone).
+The proper balance of calcium and phosphorus can be challenging to determine when feeding a kibble product.
+Kibble manufacturers try to ensure the ratio is correct through chemical analysis.
+Still, it may be in a form that is impossible or difficult for the dog to digest (e.g., limestone).
 It is not surprising to find that raw bones and meat contain the proper ratio of calcium and phosphorus.

 Salmonella is not a problem for dogs.
-The acidity level in the canine stomach is very high, creating a very inhospitable environment for bacteria.
+The acidity level in the canine stomach is very high; creating a very inhospitable environment for bacteria.
 Tests of various brands of kibble have shown that many contain salmonella, so, in reality, if your dog is eating kibble, it has already been exposed to salmonella.

 When it comes to handling raw chicken, or any other raw meat, common sense is in order.
 Just like when you prepare chicken for your family, proper sanitation techniques must be used.
 Use a separate bowl for thawing the meat, and wash the bowl with hot soapy water or put it in the dishwasher.
 Keep the dog’s food bowl clean by regular washing or by feeding the dog outside.
 A little dirt on your dog’s food is not a problem; think about some of the distasteful things you have seen your dog eat!